russmckendrick/blog/content/tunes/2024-03-18-listened-to-this-week/index.md

 title: "What did I listen to in week 10?"
 date: "2024-03-18"
 draft: false
-summary: "Immerse yourself in the royal brilliance of Queen, where iconic riffs meet Freddie Mercury's
+summary: "Immerse yourself in the royal brilliance of Queen, where iconic riffs meet Freddie Mercury's"
 cover:
     image: "/img/weekly-tunes-001.png"
     relative: false